Top 10 Instructional Technology Tools [+ How They Benefit You]

 Instructional Technology Resources

-A tool is only as effective as the hand that wields it, so if you’re looking for more understanding in how to best integrate these tools into courses, then consider reviewing any of these helpful sites:
+A tool is only as effective as the person using it, so for guidance on integrating these tools into courses, check out these helpful resources:

-Here at the University of San Diego’s master’s degree program in Learning Design and Technology, we’re committed to helping educators master the art and science of using technology to help people learn.
-We have several courses designed to teach best practices for utilizing learning technologies and we provide our students with guidance in several areas – such as how to use course authoring software and how to create interactive learning experiences.
+The University of San Diego’s master’s degree program in Learning Design and Technology helps instructional designers master the art and science of using technology to help people learn.
+The program includes several courses designed to teach best practices for utilizing learning technologies, and provides students with guidance in several areas, such as how to use course authoring software and how to create interactive learning experiences.

 Contact us if you’d like to know more about USD’s LDT program and curriculum.